SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 ----------------------------------

-The primary decision you need to make is whether your workshop should be "SIGPLAN-approved" or "conference-approved", in the sense discussed above.
-If you intend for submissions to be polished papers, lodged in the DL for posterity, and permanently citable, you should go the "SIGPLAN-approved" route; you will need to select a Program Committee (paying attention to SIGPLAN's [Diversity Policy](/Resources/Policies/Diversity)), Download the [PC proposal spreadsheet](/Resources/Guidelines/sigplan-pc-proposal-template.xlsx) template and enter the requested information for your proposed PC members
+The primary decision you need to make is whether your workshop should be "SIGPLAN-approved" or "conference-approved".
+If you intend for submissions to be polished papers, lodged in the DL for posterity, and permanently citable, you should go the "SIGPLAN-approved" route; you will need to select a Program Committee <!-- BCP: And PC chair?? --> (paying attention to SIGPLAN's [Diversity Policy](/Resources/Policies/Diversity)), Download the [PC proposal spreadsheet](/Resources/Guidelines/sigplan-pc-proposal-template.xlsx) template and enter the requested information for your proposed PC members